 A Global Review and Analysis of the Fuel Fabrication Markets

-The Ux Consulting Company (UxC) is pleased to present the 2014 Fabrication Market Outlook (FMO), which is the eighth annual edition in this series.
-This year’s report focuses on issue of competition in the fabrication markets while building upon the significant enhancements made in past FMO editions as part of our continuing efforts to increase understanding in the global nuclear fuel fabrication marketplace.
+The Ux Consulting Company (UxC) is pleased to present the 2016 Fabrication Market Outlook (FMO), which is the tenth annual edition in this series.
+This year's report includes a special analysis of the current status and future of MOX fuel and builds upon the significant enhancements made in past FMO editions as part of our continuing efforts to increase understanding in the global nuclear fuel fabrication marketplace.

-To those with little knowledge of fuel fabrication and its markets, this report provides a solid background and understanding of how these markets function.
-To those knowledgeable in the fundamentals of fabrication, it offers analyses of a variety of its aspects based on several decades of participation.
-To those actively involved in the industry, it supplies updated analysis to assist in the improvement of existing nuclear fuel programs and in the development of new ones.
+To those with little knowledge of fuel fabrication and its markets, this report provides a solid background of how these markets function.
+To those knowledgeable in nuclear fuel fabrication fundamentals, the FMO offers analyses of a variety of its aspects based on decades of participation.
+To those actively involved in the nuclear fuel fabrication industry, the FMO supplies updated analysis to assist in developing, implementing, and improving nuclear fuel programs.

-The 2014 FMO report builds on the content and format adopted in previous years, and, of course, all of the discussions and analyses have been updated to reflect the events of the past 12 months, including continuing shifts resulting from the Fukushima accident.
+The 2016 FMO report builds on the content and format adopted in previous years, and of course, all of the discussions and analyses have been updated to reflect the events of the past 12 months, including continuing market shifts resulting from Fukushima.

-This year’s fuel fabrication demand projection is again based on the UxC Requirements Model (URM), which takes UxC’s proprietary forecasts for nuclear power growth and calculates demand on a reactor basis.
-The model has been refined and improved to produce even more accurate forecasts.
+This year's demand projection is again based on the UxC Requirements Model, which takes UxC's proprietary forecasts for nuclear power growth and calculates demand on a reactor basis.
+The model has been refined to produce even more accurate forecasts.

 As in the past, the focus of the report is fuel for Light Water Reactors (LWRs), i.e., Boiling Water Reactors (BWRs) and Pressurized Water Reactors (PWRs), including VVER designs; but we also include updated discussion of fabrication for pressurized heavy water reactors (PHWRs), gas cooled reactors in the UK (Magnox, AGR), and light water cooled, graphite moderated reactors (LGR) in Russia (e.g. RBMKs).
 We also now analyze the fuel market for small modular reactors (SMRs).

-In addition to updating our supply and demand data to 2030, our 2014 report includes specific year-by-year fabrication price forecasts to 2030, including discussion of the many factors influencing fabrication prices.
+In addition to extending supply and demand data to 2030, our 2016 report includes specific year-by-year fabrication price forecasts to 2030, including discussion of the many factors influencing fabrication prices.